AdobeDocs/campaign-standard.en/help/administration/using/branding.md

 Your template is linked to the brand.
 In the content editor, the elements such as the **Email address of default sender**, the **Default sender name**, or the **Logo** will use the configured brand data.

-### Example of a brand linked to an email template
+### Example of a brand linked to an email template {#example-of-a-brand-linked-to-an-email-template}

 In this example, we are going to create a new travel-related brand, and use it in an email.